Did you know that as a parent, you may be able to claim tax credits for childcare and other expenses? Read on to learn more.

 You may also be eligible for the following:

 Yes.
-If your spouse is eligible, you can transfer the unused portion of your non-refundable tax credits to them, which will reduce their income tax.
+You can transfer the unused portion of your non-refundable tax credits to your spouse on December 31 to reduce their income tax.

 Tax credits for parents